 How AWS and Cloud Migration are Transforming Call Centers

 The year 2016 saw a lot of changes in the call center and customer experience industry as social media grew in prominence while virtual agents and sharper analytics took center stage.
 2017 is also fast shaping up to be a year where cloud migration and cloud-supported call centers ingrain themselves into decades-old call center technology and create better customer experiences.
 Such a technological revolution in an industry which is not really known for its innovation is extremely surprising.

 One of the main drivers behind such explosive growth is the integration of cloud migration in call centers which in turn is powered mostly by AWS (Amazon Web Services).
 In fact, the efforts behind integrating cloud solutions have been so successful that the call center industry is finally letting go of its proprietary legacy solutions for better profits and customer service experience.
 This rapid implementation of AWS in call centers has also made the business more competitive while allowing for new players to emerge and compete based on the inherent reliability, flexibility, and cost-effectiveness that AWS and other cloud security vendors provide.

-Planning to set up a call center, but not sure what it takes?
+Planning to outsource call center services, but not sure what it costs?

 How is AWS Re-defining the Call Center Industry?